AAAndy-Zhu/TableVLM/README.md

 ## 🙏 Acknowledgement

-This project builds on open-source LVLM ecosystems and the MMTab benchmark.
+This project builds on open-source LVLM ecosystems, [MMTab](https://huggingface.co/datasets/SpursgoZmy/MMTab), [LlamaFactory](https://github.com/hiyouga/LlamaFactory) and [vLLM](https://github.com/vllm-project/vllm).
 Please also follow the licenses of the base models and datasets you use.